-The above ground biomass will accumulate Carbon Dioxide (CO_2) and reduce the total amount of greenhouse gases being lost to the atmosphere.
-The cover crop in the field can also be utilized as nesting material by local wildlife during the cold winters.
+The above ground biomass will accumulate carbon dioxide (CO_2) and reduce the total amount of greenhouse gases being lost to the atmosphere.
+Cover crops in the field can also be utilized as nesting material by local wildlife during cold winters.